The Others (The Others album)

-The Others is the self-titled debut studio album by English band The Others.
+The Others is the debut studio album by English band The Others.
 The album was released on 31 January 2005 in the UK on Mercury Records.
+On its release it was awarded 8/10 from the NME and 10/10 from Vice Magazine.
 In 2010, Q included the album in their list "The Fifty Worst Albums Ever!"

 Critical reception

 The Others was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 52 based on 9 reviews.

 In a review for AllMusic, Jason Damas wrote: "The Others' eponymous debut borrows from the sneering, dingy punk rock of the Sex Pistols, but slowed down and delivered more menacingly while opting for a scathing, unpretentious, and populist take on nu-new wave."
 Damas went on to say the tracks sound "unnecessarily limp and under-written, rendering the entire affair a mere display of this band's potential."